 In English Language we study the full range of ways that language is used to communicate out there in the ‘real world’.
 Unlike in English Literature, everything can be considered a ‘text’ worth studying, and spoken language is as important as written language.

-In a typical week in English Language you might find yourself confronted with texts like websites, recipes, problem pages, letters of complaint, birth certificates, a scene from The Only Way is Essex, a political speech, a stand-up comedy routine, transcripts of people gossiping in the pub, football match reports, text messages, romantic novels, adverts from the 1930s, the back of train tickets, instructions on how to use a vacuum cleaner... almost anything!
-It is this variety and unpredictability that makes English Language such a fascinating subject to study.
+In a typical week in English Language you might find yourself confronted with texts like websites, recipes, problem pages, letters of complaint, birth certificates, a political speech, a stand-up comedy routine, transcripts of children speaking to each other, football match reports, text messages, romantic novels, adverts from the 1930s…almost anything!
+It is this variety that makes English Language such a fascinating subject to study.

 How is the course assessed?

-Assessment is 80% exam and 20% coursework, which is written in the second year.
+Assessment is by 3 written exam papers (worth 80% of the total mark) and coursework (worth 20% of the total mark), which is written in the second year.

 What skills will I develop in this course?

 By the end of the course English Language students will have developed an impressive array of transferable skills including critical analysis, structuring arguments, selecting evidence, debating theories and of course a thorough understanding of linguistic terminology and theories.